Minya Konka - Trek the 'Chinese Tibetan Alps'

 Is this holiday for you?

-The trek to Minya Konka is not long or sustained but it travels through rugged country, generally at a high altitude and across high passes in excess of 4500 metres.
-The average walking day is around 6 hours with one longer day across the Bhuchu La (4850m) of 8 or possibly 9 hours.
-In general the underfoot conditions are good and we follow a well established trail used by thousands of pilgrims who visit the sacred Minya Konka and its monastery.
+This holiday combines a week long trek with a cultural experience staying and touring in the Tibetan Cultrural area of Western Sichuan.
+The trek to Minya Konka is not long or sustained but it travels through rugged country, generally at a high altitude and across a high pass of 4900 metres.
+The average walking day is around 5 - 6 hours with one longer day across the Bhuchu La of 8 or possibly 9 hours.
+In general the underfoot conditions are good and we follow a well established trails used by the semi nomadic Yak herders who travel through these valleys.
 Although short, this trek does present a reasonably tough proposition on account of the altitude.
 The trek is suitable for most regular hill-walkers and those with a good level of fitness.